Passivation

 Extended Product Lifespan

 By eliminating micro-contaminants, passivation prevents galvanic corrosion and pitting.
-This extends the fatigue life of components in cyclical stress environments, a critical factor in automotive and structural applications.
+This helps improve metal lifespanimprove long term performance, and extends the fatigue life of components in cyclical stress environments, a critical factor in automotive and structural applications.

 Improved Surface Cleanliness

 For industries governed by strict hygiene standards—such as food processing and pharmaceuticals—passivation provides a surface that is not only passive but also easier to sterilize.
-It removes machining oils and particulates that could leach into sensitive environments.
+It removes machining oils and particulates that could leach into sensitive environments, making it an effective metal surface cleaning and anti corrosion finishing solution.

 Preservation of Mechanical Properties